Floral industry: Foliage plants - indoor/patio use

 Most people would say foliage plants are houseplants.
 This is true, however, the industry calls this group foliage plants.
 There are hundreds of species and thousands of cultivars of plants that can be grown inside and outside of the home.
 Most of these house-plants are exterior landscape plants in tropical and subtropical climates.
 They are grown for their striking appearance from color patterns in the leaves or colorful flowers.
 Over the past 300+ years, plant fanciers have found these plants in tropical and subtropical areas, found they were relatively easy to propagate and found they could survive in the human environment.
 Even though they may grow in full sunlight naturally, many can tolerate lower light levels indoors.
-Even though they don't grow in containers naturally, they will tolerate a small space for their root system.
+Even though they do not grow in containers naturally, they will tolerate a small space for their root system.
 Even though they may have evolved in a humid climate, they can tolerate the low humidity of the human environment.
 The foliage plants that are most tolerant of the human environment are the most successful houseplants in the floral industry.